ormiret/pythonaberdeen.github.io/content/august_2020.md

 The format is

-* 18:30 A talk on Scraping the Web with Python Tools.
-Speaker to be confirmed.
+* 18:30 A talk on "Scraping the Web with Python Tools" by Ian Watt.
 * 19:00 Project teams in break-out rooms (Beginner and Intermediate).
 * 20:30 Project round-ups

 The project challenges will be annopunced on [Github](https://github.com/PythonAberdeen/user_group/tree/master/)

-We receommend joining our [Slack channel](https://join.slack.com/t/python-aberdeen/shared_invite/zt-fe4vr06d-TavzVV4ZusCxYLEdCqxsyQ).
+We recommend joining our [Slack channel](https://join.slack.com/t/python-aberdeen/shared_invite/zt-fe4vr06d-TavzVV4ZusCxYLEdCqxsyQ).

 If you are a beginner looking to get started in Python have a look at our [Learning Resources page](https://pythonaberdeen.github.io/pages/learning-resources.html) where we recommend a free video course on Youtube.